Encouraging and demonstrating a love of reading is vitally important in developing literate and passionate readers.

 These sort of prompts give clues about the word.
 If your child still does not read the word correctly after two prompts, you should tell them the word and move on.
 This may be a word you can look at separately before you read the book next time, or put into a new word reading list for them to practice.

 Finally, when your child brings home ‘readers’, make sure that this isn’t the only reading they do.
-Provide incentives for your child to want to return to books of their own choosing in order to foster their own interest in reading.
+Provide incentives for your child to want to return to books of their own choosing in order to foster their own interest in reading and build literacy skills.

 To learn more about how Trinity helps boys to flourish, download our prospectus.